I work in Physical Knot Theory, a

 Research related links:

-- I am currently an Assistant Professor at the University of St. Thomas.
+- I am currently a Full Professor at the University of St. Thomas.

 - I was at Duquesne (pronounced `doo-cane') University from 2001-2005 as an Assistant Professor of Mathematics and from 2005-2006 as an Associate Professor. (pronounced `doo-cane').